clairedavid/ml_in_hep/week1/warmup_1D_linRegGD.md

 The learning rate is always a strictly positive number.

 __Epoch__
-In machine learning, an epoch is the unit of iteration where calculations are peformed over a portion of training samples or the entire training data set.
+In machine learning, an epoch is the number of passes of the entire training dataset the machine learning algorithm has completed.
-The number of epochs is a hyperparameter controlling the number of iterations of the algorithm.
+The number of epochs is a hyperparameter controlling the number of passes of the algorithm.
 ```

 The steps of the gradient descent algorithm for a linear regression with two parameters (i.e. in 1D) are written below.